-NOTE: Beginning with model-year 2002 RV chassis, the coolant replacement interval is increased to 100,000 miles (161 000 km) or 60 months, whichever comes first.
+NOTE: The coolant replacement interval is increased to 100,000 miles (161 000 km) or 60 months, whichever comes first.
 For this interval to apply, you must check and, if necessary, recharge the SCA (supplemental coolant additive) levels and the freeze point every 25,000 miles (40 000 km) or 6 months, whichever comes first.
-See the Caterpillar or the Cummins Operation and Maintenance Manual for further information.
+See the Cummins Operation and Maintenance Manual for further information.